-Written by Shailana Dunn-Wall, Attorney
+This article was written by Shailana Dunn-Wall, Tax Law Project Attorney

 On August 24, President Biden announced the Department of Education will cancel up to $20,000 in federal student loan debt for borrowers whose annual income is below $125,000 or $250,000 for borrowers who file taxes as “married filing jointly”.
 Learn more about the specifics of the debt relief here.